AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. py:attribute:: relocatable
    :type: bool

-   Determines whether a package can be copied to another package repository (using the ``rez-cp`` tool for example).
+   Determines whether a package can be copied to another package repository (using the :ref:`rez-cp` tool for example).
 If not provided, this is determined from the global config setting :data:`default_relocatable` and related ``default_relocatable_*`` settings.